|

 ||||

 I'm thinking of moving to Tucson.
 What kind of riding (both mountain and road) can I expect, how busy are the trails, and how close to town are they?
-If you can survive the first summer and like it, the rest is easy ;) Tucson is a very well kept secret as far as biking, both mountain and road, is concerned.
+If you can survive the first summer and like it, the rest is easy.
+Tucson is a very well kept secret as far as biking, both mountain and road, is concerned.
 Year-round riding and a variety of trails close to town make it hard to beat.
 If you are looking for trails out your back door, it's possible if you live on the edge of town in some places.
 Even if you don't, there's a lot of good riding available within a half-hour's drive.
-Here's a quick look at the areas we have available.
-Drive times are approximate from the ever popular Tucson Mall near my house.
+Here's a quick look at the areas available.
+Drive times are approximate from the Tucson Mall.
 Tucson Mountains (30 minutes west).
 Home of Tucson Mountain Park,

 Old Tucson, and the Arizona-Sonora Desert Museum.
 Many miles